StrutFit/AndroidSDK/README.md

 for a quick test instead of going to the scanning process you may login using the following test account
 Email: test@test.com
 Password: thisisatest
+ActivityContext: is the activity context
+800, 800, 100, 100 = Dimensions of the button
+"#f2f2f2" = Background color of the button

+please feel free to modify the button further yourself if needed.

 ```ruby
 	// Create your button and hide it